 Content Delivery Networks

 To maximize the effectiveness of your message delivery, consider using a content delivery network (CDN) designed for the job.

 A CDN allows users to broadcast messages in a one-to-many format.
 The CDN delivers communication in one direction from contributors to the audience, not vice versa.
 CDNs take video sources and distributes them over the web to an audience.

 The difference between relying solely on Zoom or Teams to broadcast messages and pairing that platform with a CDN is the “contribution” element.

-For a one-to-many broadcast, you want to separate the contributors from the audience so you control the platform and the output of the message.This is when you connect a VMR — where your presenters and contributors are — to a CDN, which then reflects the video source out to the masses, creating a unidirectional broadcast.
+For a one-to-many broadcast, you want to separate the contributors from the audience so you control the platform and the output of the message -- i.e., a unidirectional broadcast.

 Limit Disruptions One Broadcast at a Time

-If your company-wide broadcasts aren’t going as planned or feature regular disruptions (or a constant “shhh, can everybody please mute their mics”), it’s time to consider a better solution.
-The AVI Systems’ broadcast team can help you identify a technical solution that suits f your team and organization.
+If your company-wide broadcasts don't go as planned or feature regular disruptions, it’s time to consider a better solution.
+The AVI Systems’ team can help you identify a solution that suits your team and organization.

 We’ll give you a free technology assessment and provide some helpful insight into optimizing your workflows, systems and technology.
 Request a quote.